-Canadian soldier becomes first woman to captain UK queen's guard
+Canadian soldier becomes first female infantry officer to captain UK queen's guard

-LONDON A Canadian soldier became the first woman to take command of troops guarding Queen Elizabeth's Buckingham Palace residence in London on Monday.
+LONDON (Reuters) - A Canadian soldier became the first female infantry officer to take command of troops guarding Queen Elizabeth's Buckingham Palace residence in London on Monday.

 Captain Megan Couto said it was a great honor to lead her Canadian unit in the Changing of the Guard ceremony at the palace, an event which regularly attracts thousands of tourists.

-Note: (This story corrects from "first woman" to "first female infantry officer" in paragraphs 1 and 8 after clarification from British Army that the role has been performed by female officers before)